 Anacampseros retusa Poelln.

-Anacampseros nitida, Anacampseros retusa f. parva, Anacampseros retusa f. rubra, Anacampseros truncata
+Anacampseros nitida, Anacampseros retusa subsp. retusa, Anacampseros truncata

-Anacampseros retusa is a succulent plant with short thick caudex and stems with fleshy, densely packed leaves and well-developed axillary bristles and hairs shorter or longer than leaves.
-It grows up to 6 inches (15 cm) tall.
-Leaves are smooth or hairy, lance-shaped or almost round, and green to brownish-green, smooth or seldom papillate.
+Anacampseros retusa is a small succulent with short thick caudex and stems with fleshy, densely packed leaves and well-developed axillary bristles and hairs shorter or longer than leaves.
+It grows up to 4.8 inches (12 cm) tall.
+Leaves are green to brownish-green, smooth or seldom papillate.
 They are flattish obovoid and up to 0.4 inches 91 cm) long, spreading at right angles to the stem.

 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require a gritty free-draining soil with added organic material and low to moderate watering.
+They require gritty, free-draining soil with added organic material and low to moderate watering.
 The caudiciform species are prone to rot and should be watered very sparingly.
 Feed with a high potassium fertilizer during the growing season, diluted to 1/4 potency, and mix into the watering can for application.

 Anacampseros may be attractive to a variety of insects.
 Still, plants in good condition should be nearly pest-free, particularly if grown in a mineral potting mix with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
 This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.